TheHannuAWS/AWS-Immersion-Day/Lab1/README.md

 ## 4. Login to Bastion Host - after stack is executed
 > **_NOTE:_** Building the infra (running Cloud Formation) takes a while (~10mins) feel free to look around CFN stack and services created (EC2, VPC, EKS...)

 * We use EC2 "Bastion host" to securely access the environment.
 On bastion host we will install kubectl and other tools to manage the environment.
+Use **ec2-user** when logging in.

-* Connect to bastion host (below are multiple alternatives - choose one you prefer):
+* Connect to bastion host (below are multiple alternatives - choose one you prefer or platform you have):
-  1. Use *EC2 Instance Connect* to login to EC2 instance from the AWS console
-     * EC2 -> Instances -> "Connect" (right top corner of screen when selecting instance) -> Select "EC2 Instance Connect"-tab
-     * click "Connect"

-  2. AWS Systems Manager (SSM)
+  1. AWS Systems Manager (SSM)
      * You can use "Session Manager" to connect as instance role has SSM policy and SSM agent is automatically deployed
      * EC2-> Instances -> "Connect" (right top corner of screen when selecting instance) -> Select "Session Manager"-tab
      * change to ec2-user after login
          ````
          sudo su - ec2-user
          ````

+  2. Use *EC2 Instance Connect* to login to EC2 instance from the AWS console
+     * EC2 -> Instances -> "Connect" (right top corner of screen when selecting instance) -> Select "EC2 Instance Connect"-tab
+     * click "Connect"
+        ````
+        sudo su - ec2-user
+        ````
   3. Windows - Log in from your laptop use WSL2 or putty
-     * Use "ec2-user" as your user
+     * Use "ec2-user" as user
+     * In case your company network requires proxy set it
      * For PuTTy refer to the guide, https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

-  4. MAC - Log in from your laptop
+  4. MAC (Apple) - Log in from your laptop
+      * Use "ec2-user" as user
+      * In case your company network requires proxy set it
       * Use key pair downloaded to access to the instance.
 Use public IP of your instance in below command

          ````